Qoslaye/Somali-League-Next-Match-Prediction/README.md

-# 📌 Somali Football Match Prediction
+# 📌 Somali League Next Match Prediction

 ## 📖 Project Overview
 This project applies **Machine Learning** to predict the outcome of Somali football matches using historical data.
 The model is trained to classify matches as **Win, Loss, or Draw** based on the home and away teams.